top of page

 Then it is time to see if I am too crazy or I have too bad taste or if.. this pattern will definitely rock!

 So I upload the photoshoped pattern to Instagram (mostly) and ask my friends and followers if they like it or not, I use 2 color options sometimes, so they can help me choose the best one.

 With the feedback received, I make decisions over the design: change it, publish it is in my shop, bury it next to other bad ideas I have had, etc.

 The truth is, most of my pattern designs don`t even exist.
-Giving them a digital life first allows me to try them really fast, to make as much changes as needed, to experiment a lot and to finally deliver a design I am 99% certain it will work ( I give that 1% to fate).
+Giving them a digital life first allows me to try them really fast, to make as much changes as needed, to experiment a lot with color combinations and to finally deliver a design I am 99% certain it will work (I give that 1% to fate).